TarentoTechnologies/Chatbot-core/bot/data/nlu.md

 - vanakkam

 ## intent:how_you
-- how are you ?
+- how are you
-- how you doing ?
+- how you doing
-- how do you do ?
+- how do you do
-- whats up ?
+- whats up
-- how is it going ?
+- how is it going
-- how are you today ?
+- how are you today
-- How have you been ?
+- How have you been?
-- whassup ?
+- whassup
-- What are you up to ?
+- What are you up to

 ## intent:goodbye
-- Bye
+- bye
-- Goodbye
+- goodbye
-- See you around
+- see you around
-- See you later
+- see you later
-- See you

 ## intent:bot_challenge
 - are you a bot?